Mr-xRed/silverbullet-libraries/Treeview_Extension_DragAndResize.md

 - PanelDragResize.js
 pageDecoration.prefix: "📎 "
 ---
-# Treeview Extension to Drag & Resize
+# Treeview or Document Explorer Extension to Drag & Resize

-> **warning** Experimental
-> This Extension is still experimental and it might not work on all your Devices/Mobiles/Tablets/Browsers as intended.

 > **warning** Dependencies
 > You must have TreeView Plug installed: [Treeview Plug](https://github.com/joekrill/silverbullet-treeview)
+> to use it with [Document Explorer](https://github.com/Mr-xRed/silverbullet-libraries/blob/main/DocumentExplorer.md) you don’t need to install this Extension, it is already included in that Library.

+> **tip** New ShortCut Keys
+> `Ctrl-Alt-a` / `Cmd-Alt-a` - Toggle Tree View with Move&Resize
+> `Ctrl-Alt-b` / `Cmd-Alt-b` - Toggle Tree View

 ## How to Install?

 ### Step 1.
-Replace your Treeview ActionButton, with new command:
+Replace your Tree View ActionButton, with the new command:

 > **note** Important
 > Replace the old command: `"Tree View: Toggle"` with this one: `"Tree View: Toggle Move&Resize"`